-We fell in love with this tiny dual-nation island in the Caribbean.
-St. Maarten is just 37 square miles and we’ve regularly circumnavigated multiple times on our week-long trips there.
+We fell in love with this tiny dual-nation island in the Caribbean over a decade ago.
+St. Maarten / St. Martin is just 37 square miles and we’ve regularly circumnavigated multiple times on our annual week-long trips there.
 But despite its small size, we’ve never been bored or had to look too hard for something to do.
-We’ve had countless conversations with cruise ship passengers who only get a teeny glimpse into all the adventures that are to be had and ask why we stay an entire week and return again and again, so we’ve put together our favorite things to do in St. Maarten:
+We’ve had countless conversations with cruise ship passengers who only get a teeny glimpse into all the adventures that are to be had and ask why we stay an entire week and return again and again, so we’ve put together our favorite things to do in Sint Maarten in this guide.

 1. Go diving without being certified

-Neither Tim or I were scuba dive certified when we visited Saint Maarten (we are now since completing our dive certification in The Bahamas).
-But we wanted to give diving a try and SNUBA lets wanna-be divers get a taste.
-Instead of wearing your dive tank, the tanks float in a little raft and you are tethered to the raft and your dive buddy with a 20 foot air line.
+Neither Tim or I were scuba dive certified when we visited Saint Maarten (we have since completed our dive certification in The Bahamas).
+But we wanted to give diving a try and SNUBA lets wanna-be divers get a taste of St. Maarten diving.
+Instead of wearing your dive tank, the tanks float in a little raft and you are tethered to the raft and your dive buddy with a 20-foot air line.
 SNUBA allowed us to dive an old shipwreck up to a depth of 20 feet and get a feel for what it would be like to dive.

 St. Maarten’s largest historical monument is located above Marigot on the leeward side of the island.
 Originally built in 1767 to defend Marigot and named after France’s crusading king, it now offers visitors that make the steep climb to the top a panoramic view of the island.
 On a clear day, you can see all the way to Anguilla.